*UNDER CONSTRUCTION *

 Students are expected to maintain appropriate attire.
 At no time will obscene or inappropriate dress be permitted.
 Content that refers to drugs, weapons, or violence, is not to be worn.
 It is the discretion of the staff to determine appropriate dress.

 School will start promptly at 8:00 a.m. each day and end at 2:10 p.m.
 The school doors will open at 8:00 a.m., and the school day will begin with extra assistance and daily check-in.
 Students are expected to be prompt each day and participate in instructional activities.
 If a student is absent or tardy, a phone call must be made by a parent or guardian to the attendance office.
 If a phone call is not received, a phone call home will be placed and the student will be considered truant.

-North Star Academy follows the North Hunterdon-Voorhees Board-approved curricula.
-The North Star Academy curricula are aligned with the New Jersey Student Learning Standards and used by teachers in their daily lesson plans.
-North Star’s curriculum and instruction is designed to provide accommodations and modifications in order to meet students’ learning needs.
+Lion P.R.I.D.E.
+Academy follows the North Hunterdon-Voorhees Board-approved curricula.
+The Lion P.R.I.D.E.
+Academy curricula are aligned with the New Jersey Student Learning Standards and used by teachers in their daily lesson plans.
+Lion P.R.I.D.E.
+Academy’s curriculum and instruction are designed to provide accommodations and modifications in order to meet students’ learning needs.
 Instructional practices include differentiation, scaffolded instruction, project-based learning, cooperative learning groups, and research studies.

 Grading is in accordance with the North Hunterdon-Voorhees Board of Education Grading Policy and Individualized Education Plan requirements.
 Student progress may be monitored by parents through the Aspen Student Information System.
 Students will earn credits based on course completion and mastery.